 1918–1924 …Post-war Revival and the End of an Era

-The Mainland Lacrosse Association was formed in 1918 with New Westminster and Vancouver as a pro league replacement to the inactive BCLA.
+The Mainland Lacrosse Association was formed in 1918 with New Westminster and Vancouver as a pro league replacement to the inactive British Columbia Lacrosse Association.

 However a year later at the BCLA Annual Meetings held on May 8 and 15, 1919, the Minto Cup Trustees and British Columbia Lacrosse Association refused to recognise the results of the Mainland Lacrosse Association series as being official.
 Vancouver had won the eight-game series but would not be awarded the Minto Cup.
 Vancouver claimed that they were in perfect order to organise a new league in lieu of the BCLA, which had suspended operations for the duration of World War One.
 New Westminster disagreed and claimed (somewhat well after the fact) that their club did not actually operate in 1918.

-The British Columbia Lacrosse Association resumed play that season with the New Westminster Salmonbellies and Vancouver Terminals.
+The professional British Columbia Lacrosse Association resumed play that season with the New Westminster Salmonbellies and the Vancouver Terminals – a new club founded by Pete Muldoon and Harry Pickering on May 19, 1919 and incorporated with $5,000 in capital as the Vancouver Terminal Lacrosse Company two months later around July 18, 1919.
 In the meantime, out of disgust with the recent situation with New Westminster, Con Jones walked away from the pro game and turned his attention to supporting the amateurs.

 A year later, in 1920, the May 24 game saw the largest crowd turnout in New Westminster since the heady days of 1911.
 The Dominion Day match-up saw the novelty of four movie cameras in attendance along with numerous fans from Vancouver Island and from as far as Seattle and Tacoma.
 The large crowds continued throughout the season.